 Location: Just off Interstate 81, northeast of Roanoke, Va.

 Distance from Charlotte: 225 miles (about 3.5 hours)

 The more I travel, the more I find that my most memorable experiences have little to do with human ingenuity or over-the-top technology.
-And that’s the case with Natural Bridge State Park in western Virginia, just north of Roanoke.
+Natural Bridge State Park in western Virginia, just north of Roanoke, is a prime example.